-The little known Christopher Hitchens deathbed conversion
+The marvelous but little known Christopher Hitchens deathbed conversion

 For immediate release: Deadly Bread

-Hitchens' unexpected and surprising conversion took place over two days and started shortly after hospital Pastor Rob Larkin paid a courtesy visit to the famous atheist.
-"The poor chap," said Hitchens, "they didn't have a decent place for him to sit and I didn't want to eviscerate the fellow's nonsensical superstitious beliefs without at least offering him a seat.
+Hitchens' unexpected and surprising conversion took place over two days and started shortly after hospital Pastor Rob Larkin paid a courtesy visit to the famous non-believer.
+"The poor chap," said Hitchens, "they didn't have a decent place for him to sit and I didn't want to eviscerate the fellow's nonsensical superstitious beliefs without at least offering him a chair.
 I'm an Englishman after all.
 So what could I do but have a conversion?"

-While staff and other patients raved about the changes, hospital administrators were not too pleased.
+While staff and other patients raved about the conversion, hospital administrators were not too pleased.
 "Yes, we regularly have deathbed conversions in the hospice," sighed administrator Phil Livingston, "but it's usually subtle, maybe a plastic cup-holder or two, a mat for slippers, nothing like this."

 Interior Design Magazine, expected to win a Pulitzer for breaking the story, finished on a cautionary note.
 "Hitchens was clearly invigorated after his conversion, but we think he might have started to annoy other patients with his continuous pushing that they needed to convert too."